Vita Ansgarii: Functions of the text

 Hagiographies could often alter the truth to project a message.
 The Vita Anskarii does this in two main ways.
 The text presents a theological message by harnessing visions and miracles to present the ideas of predestination, divine retribution and the reward of consistent faith.
 The miracles described in the text therefore were used to convince priests that God would protect them on what could be dangerous missions into the North.
 This hagiographical text also is political as it defends the union of Hamburg and Bremen.
 It places the unification roughly halfway through the text and frames it as a successful diocese.
 The archbishopric of Hamburg-Bremen was seen as an inferior archbishopric so it was difficult for Rimbert to obtain support from the Eastern Franks.

 The different functions of the text are linked by the desire to continue missions and obtain help from the Western Franks.
 The text was directed at the monastery of Corbie, a natural place to garner support as Anskar had been a monk there.
 Corbie was also closely linked with the Carolingian dynasty.
 Charles the Bald, king of West Francia was therefore potentially a more fruitful target for obtaining resources to aid with missionary work.

 Another function of the text was to reassure priests on what they were to expect on a mission.
 The text also defends missionary work to monks who lived under the Rule of Saint Benedict and would have needed justification to leave their monastery which warned against going into the secular world.

 Legacy of the text

-Whilst Rimbert was penning the Vitaenthusiasm for missionary work from secular and ecclesiastical leaders was uncommon.
-Therefore, Rimbert wanted to use the saint’s life to encourage priests to go on missions and for bishops to supply funds to support the cause.
+Whilst Rimbert was penning the Vita, enthusiasm for missionary work from secular and ecclesiastical leaders was uncommon.
+Therefore, Rimbert wanted to use the saint's life to encourage priests to go on missions and for bishops to supply funds to support the cause.
 However, due to sustained Viking attacks, Scandinavians became increasingly unpopular in the 880s which further deadened enthusiasm to convert Northmen.
 The death of Rimbert in 888 signified the collapse of Carolingian efforts to convert.